 Dental and Vision coverage is available to retirees at their own cost.
 Retirees are responsible for 100 percent of the plan premium.

-Dental Coverage: Drexel University offers employees two dental options, a Base and a Preferred plan, both through CIGNA.
-These plans operate as fee-for-service dental plans and provide a solid base of preventive and restorative services.
-The Preferred plan, however, provides higher reimbursement percentages for most dental services.
-A summary document of each of these plans can be found on the Health Coverage page.
+Dental Coverage: Drexel University offers employees three dental options, a Base, a Preferred and a DHMO plan, through CIGNA.
+These plans provide a solid base of preventive and restorative services.

 Dental Plans Offered